Enlargement of the eurozone: Changeover plan

-The table below summarises each candidate country's national plan for euro adoption and currency changeover.
+The table below summarizes each candidate country's national plan for euro adoption and currency changeover.
+All member states are recommended to codify and pass a "Euro Act" featuring the changeover and euro adoption decisions in accordance with the latest edition of their previously published "National Euro Changeover Plan", at least 6 months ahead of its euro adoption day.

 Alternative proposals

 The European microstates of Andorra, Monaco, San Marino, and the Vatican City are not covered by convergence criteria, but by special monetary agreements that allow them to issue their own euro coins.
 However, they have no input into the economic affairs of the euro.
-In 2009 the authors of a confidential International Monetary Fund (IMF) report suggested that in light of the ongoing global financial crisis, the EU Council should consider granting EU member states which are having difficulty complying with all five convergence criteria the option to "partially adopt" the euro, along the lines of the monetary agreements signed with the microstates outside the EU.
+In 2009, the authors of a confidential International Monetary Fund (IMF) report suggested that due to the 2008 financial crisis, the EU Council should consider granting EU member states which are having difficulty complying with all five convergence criteria the option to "partially adopt" the euro, along the lines of the monetary agreements signed with the microstates outside the EU.
 These states would gain the right to adopt the euro and issue a national variant of euro coins, but would not get a seat in ECB or the Eurogroup until they met all the convergence criteria.
 However, the EU has not agreed to this alternative accession process.

 Historical enlargements

-The eurozone was born with its first 11 member states on 1 January 1999.
+The eurozone was established with its first 11 member states on 1 January 1999.
 The first enlargement of the eurozone, to Greece, took place on 1 January 2001, one year before the euro had physically entered into circulation.
 Along with the formal eurozone states, the euro also replaced currencies in four microstates, Kosovo, and Montenegro, all of whom used currencies replaced by the euro.
 Denmark and Sweden held referendums on joining the eurozone, but voters voted down the referendums leading both to remain outside.
 The first enlargements after the euro entered into circulation were to states which joined the EU in 2004; namely Slovenia in 2007, Cyprus and Malta in 2008, Slovakia in 2009, Estonia in 2011, Latvia in 2014, and Lithuania in 2015.
 On 1 January 2023 Croatia, which had joined the EU in 2013, became the 20th member of the eurozone.
+Bulgaria has been approved to join the eurozone, effective 1 January 2026.